Connect with others who understand.

 Managing Stomach Bloating With Rheumatoid Arthritis

-If you've been diagnosed with RA and have experienced stomach bloating, report it immediately to your rheumatologist.
+If you've been diagnosed with RA and have experienced stomach bloating, report it to your rheumatologist.
 Together, you can find a solution.
 You might need to work toward a medication change, or your doctor may decide to prescribe additional medication to help with side effects from your current medication.

-Experts and myRAteam members advise the following to help keep stomach bloating at bay:
+Experts and myRAteam members advise the following to help keep stomach bloating at bay.

 Medication Adjustments